itsjoesullivan/iago/readme.md

 #iago

-Component for encoding Ogg in the browser.
+Module for encoding Ogg in the browser.

 - Stream to the encoder--your compressed audio is ready when the recording is finished
 - Uses a web worker for the actual compression; UI thread is free